+Mental Health and Wellness

-Mental Health Mental health services provided at the most clinically appropriate and Medically Necessary level of mental health care intervention as determined by KFHPWA's medical Hospital - Inpatient: Member pays \$100 Copayment per admission director.
+Mental health and wellness services provided at the most clinically appropriate and Medically Necessary level of mental health care intervention as determined by KFHPWA's medical director.
 Treatment may utilize psychiatric, psychological and/or psychotherapy services to achieve these objectives.

-Hospital - Outpatient: Member pays \$50 Copayment Mental health services including medical management and prescriptions are covered the same as for any other condition.
-Applied behavioral analysis (ABA) therapy, limited to Outpatient Services: Member pays \$20 Copayment outpatient treatment of an autism spectrum disorder as diagnosed and prescribed by a neurologist, pediatric neurologist, developmental pediatrician, psychologist or psychiatrist experienced in the diagnosis and treatment of autism.
+Mental health and wellness services including medical management and prescriptions are covered the same as for any other condition.

+Applied behavioral analysis (ABA) therapy, limited to outpatient treatment of an autism spectrum disorder or, has a developmental disability for which there is evidence that ABA therapy is effective, as diagnosed and prescribed by a neurologist, pediatric neurologist, developmental pediatrician, psychologist or psychiatrist experienced in the diagnosis and treatment of autism.
 Documented diagnostic assessments, individualized treatment plans and progress evaluations are required.

-Group Visits: No charge; Member pays nothing Services for any involuntary court-ordered treatment program shall be covered only if determined to be Medically Necessary by KFHPWA's medical director.
+Services for any involuntary court-ordered treatment program shall be covered only if determined to be Medically Necessary by KFHPWA's medical director.
 Services provided under involuntary commitment statutes are covered.

 If a Member is admitted as an inpatient directly from an emergency department, any Emergency services Copayment is waived.
 Coverage is subject to the hospital services Cost Share.
 Coverage for services incurred at non-Network Facilities shall exclude any charges that would otherwise be excluded for hospitalization within a Network Facility.
 Members must notify KFHPWA by way of the Hospital notification line within 24 hours of any admission, or as soon thereafter as medically possible.

+Mental health and wellness services rendered to treat mental disorders are covered.
+Mental Disorders means mental Hospital - Inpatient: Member pays \$100 Copayment per admission

+Hospital - Outpatient: Member pays \$50

+Copayment

+Outpatient Services: Member pays \$20 Copayment

+Group Visits: No charge; Member pays nothing

-Mental health services rendered to treat mental disorders are covered.
-Mental Disorders means mental disorders covered in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, except as otherwise excluded under Sections IV. or V. Mental Health Services means Medically Necessary outpatient services, Residential Treatment, partial hospitalization program, and inpatient services provided by a licensed facility or licensed providers; including advanced practice psychiatric nurses, mental health counselors, marriage and family therapists and social workers, except as otherwise excluded under Sections IV. or V.
+disorders covered in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, except as otherwise excluded under Sections IV. or V. Mental Health and Wellness Services means Medically Necessary outpatient services, Residential Treatment, partial hospitalization program, and inpatient services provided by a licensed facility or licensed providers; including advanced practice psychiatric nurses, mental health and wellness counselors, marriage and family therapists and social workers, except as otherwise excluded under Sections IV. or V.

-Inpatient mental health services, Residential Treatment and partial hospitalization programs must be provided at a hospital or facility that KFHPWA has approved specifically for the treatment of mental disorders.
-Chemical dependency services are covered subject to the Chemical Dependency services benefit.
+Inpatient mental health and wellness services, Residential Treatment and partial hospitalization programs must be provided at a hospital or facility that KFHPWA has approved specifically for the treatment of mental disorders.

 Non-Emergency inpatient hospital services, including Residential Treatment and partial hospitalization programs, require Preauthorization.
+Outpatient specialty services, including rTMS, ECT, and Esketamine require Preauthorization.
+Routine outpatient therapy and psychiatry services with contracted network providers do not require Preauthorization.

-Exclusions: Academic or career counseling; personal growth or relationship enhancement; assessment and treatment services that are primarily vocational and academic; court-ordered or forensic treatment, including reports and summaries, not considered Medically Necessary; work or school ordered assessment and treatment not considered Medically Necessary; specialty treatment programs such as "behavior modification programs" not considered Medically Necessary; relationship counseling or phase of life problems (Z code only diagnoses); custodial care
+Exclusions: Academic or career counseling; personal growth or relationship enhancement; assessment and treatment services that are primarily vocational and academic; court-ordered or forensic treatment, including reports and summaries, not considered Medically Necessary; work or school ordered assessment and treatment not considered Medically Necessary; specialty treatment programs such as "behavior modification programs" not considered Medically Necessary; relationship counseling or phase of life problems (Z code only diagnoses); custodial care; experimental or investigational therapies, such as wilderness therapy.